Reinforcement Learning with Generalizable Gaussian Splatting: Related work

 \subsection{Learning Representations for Reinforcement Learning}

-In the realm of reinforcement learning, environments are typically described using intuitive, explicit methods, such as detailing the position~\cite{du2021vision,labbe2020cosypose,sundermeyer2021contact}, posture~\cite{wang2019densefusion,he2021ffb6d}, and motion state~\cite{jonschkowski2017pves} of objects.
-These approaches yield precise environmental representations, often in a structured format.
-However, traditional representation techniques have two significant challenges: first, in complex scenarios—such as complex shapes or soft materials—it becomes challenging to form structured representations; second, in real-world applications, these representations cannot be directly obtained from the physical world.
+In the realm of RL, environments are typically described using intuitive, explicit methods, such as detailing the position~\cite{du2021vision,labbe2020cosypose,sundermeyer2021contact}, posture~\cite{wang2019densefusion,he2021ffb6d}, and motion state~\cite{jonschkowski2017pves} of objects.
+However, these techniques have two significant challenges: first, in complex scenarios—such as complex shapes or soft materials—it becomes challenging to form structured representations; second, in real-world applications, these representations cannot be directly obtained from the physical world.
 With the progress in computer vision, researchers employ vision-based representations to train RL, such as \cite{sun2022rgbdrl, gao2022fras, fan2022dribo, yang2022self}.
 However, 2D visions hardly reflect the real structures of objects because we live in the 3D world.
 Therefore, researchers investigate 3D-based representations including explicit and implicit ones.
-For the explicit ones, \cite{ze2023visual} train RL with voxel-based representation. \cite{ling2023pointrl} and \cite{qin2023dexpoint} propose the benchmarks of point-based RL learning.
-These explicit representations cannot still describe locally detailed geometries due to the limitation of resolution. \cite{ze2023gnfactor}, \cite{shim2023snerl}, and \cite{driess2022reinforcement} propose to adopt implicit NeRF for scene modeling, encapsulating scene information within implicit vector features.
-Nonetheless, methods based on NeRF generally exhibit limited generalization to unseen scenes and usually demand masks to distinguish foreground objects.
+For the explicit ones, \cite{ze2023visual} train RL with voxel-based representation. \cite{ling2023pointrl} and \cite{qin2023dexpoint} propose the benchmarks of point-based RL learning. \cite{ze2023gnfactor}, \cite{shim2023snerl}, and \cite{driess2022reinforcement} propose to adopt implicit NeRF for scene modeling, encapsulating scene information within implicit vector features.
+Nonetheless, methods based on NeRF generally exhibit limited generalization to unseen scenes and usually require foreground masks.

-3DGS~\cite{kerbl20233d} merges the benefits of explicit and implicit representations.
-It inherits from the point cloud, but with per-point geometry features to describe more detailed local structures.
+3DGS~\cite{kerbl20233d} inherits from the point cloud, but with per-point geometry features to describe more detailed local structures.
 However traditional 3DGS does not match the requirement of RL.
-In this paper, we introduce a generalizable 3DGS pipeline that addresses this issue.
+In this paper, we introduce a pretrained generalizable 3DGS pipeline for addressing this issue.